 There are apps for everything today: to order food, to place filters on your pictures, or to find cheap flights.
 There is also one that allows any user to change the number that shows on a recipient’s phone display.
 Also, the caller can add various background noises to make you believe he is in a busy office.
 How does it work?

-Watch the video below to see how scammers can change not just the background noise, but their voices as well:
+Watch the video below to see how scammers can change not just the background noise but their voices as well:

 Popular Feature: Calls Go Straight To Voicemail

-The original intention of the SpoofCard creators was to provide professionals an option to use their cell phones to respond business calls from home (evenings, weekends) without revealing their personal numbers.
+The original intention of the SpoofCard creators was to provide professionals an option to use their cell phones to respond to business calls from home (evenings, weekends) without revealing their personal numbers.

 One of the testimonials on their website is from a doctor who said: “I respond to emergencies from my home and mobile phone.
-Using SpoofCard I can maintain my privacy so clients only see my work number”.
+Using SpoofCard, I can maintain my privacy so clients only see my work number”.

 Spoof Calls: How To Report